We support individuals who find connecting within the community challenging

 The Friendship Line is both a crisis intervention hotline and a warmline for non-emergency emotional support calls.
 Founded in 1973 by Dr. Patrick Arbore, Director of IOA’s Center for Elderly Suicide Prevention, and accredited by the American Association of Suicidology, Friendship Line provides round-the-clock crisis support services including:

 - Providing emotional support

 - Information and referrals for isolated older adults, and adults living with disabilities

-In addition to receiving incoming calls, Friendship Line also offers outreach.
+In addition to receiving incoming calls, Friendship Line also offers outreach to eligible callers.
 We connect with people on a regular basis, and help monitor their physical and mental health concerns.
-The call-out services act as an intervention to prevent suicide in the long term by improving the quality of life and connectedness of isolated older adults.
-Any aging adult or living with disabilities who suffers from depression, loneliness, isolation, anxiousness, or may be thinking about death or suicide can benefit from completely confidential phone calls with Friendship Line volunteers.
-Sometimes the road to happiness begins by simply saying hello to someone who legitimately cares.
+The call-out services act as an intervention to prevent suicide in the long term by improving the quality of life and connectedness of isolated callers.
+Any aging adult or person living with disabilities, who suffers from depression, loneliness, isolation, anxiousness, or may be thinking about death or suicide, can benefit from completely confidential phone calls with Friendship Line volunteers.
+Sometimes the road to happiness begins by simply saying hello to someone who cares.